spacetimeengineer/mupy/README.md

 # μ : manufacturing utility

-μ is a novel technology and super-utility implemented in the form of an open source (3-Clause BSD) python pip installable package.
-More specifically it can be thought of as a horizontal abstraction layer which leverages and auguments the openscad programming language.
-On the more fundemental level however μ is really just a manufacturing-oriented compression algorithm ; It contains instructions on renderings of an incalculable number of CAD renderings with discernable non-trivial differences in geometry and it's all just under one megabyte.
-All of this however no matter how cool completely misses the point.
-The true reason it was built was to empower the user or a community with a real tool which can help anybody build anything.
+μ reffers to a novel technology & utility implemented in the form of an open source (3-Clause BSD) python pip installable package.
+In it's current form it identifies as a horizontal abstraction layer which leverages and auguments the openscad programming language.
+It's primary function is to help users develop anything

 ### History
-This package was developed over six-year period where it began as an internal utility which supported a small innovation operation.
-It is the combined efforts of project rho ( recursive hardware operations ) and project psi ( parametric system instructions ) two projects which were made into one.
-These projects however were created for a reason and were originally never meant to be distributed but they were built to achieve something that has not been done before.
-The author needed a tool whch would empower him with the apabilities he needeed to rapidly prototype and distribute advanced even theoretical systems.
-W hen openscad was discovered by the author he became interested in modular hardware development.
-Due to the scripting interface, paramaterization was natural.
-He believed that modular hardware developement would lead to the development of larger products which themselves could benifet from the efficiency of scale.
+This package was developed over 4 year period where it began as an internal utility (project rho) which supported a small innovation operation.
+When openscad was discovered by the author he became interested in modular hardware development.
+Due to the scripting interface, paramaterization was natural. (project psi)He believed that modular hardware developement would lead to the development of larger products which themselves could benifet from the efficiency of scale.
 Over time the parametrization that emerged from completed source code made it difficult to keep track of specific part implementations so an encoding scheme was developed to track these parts.
 Eventially a python package was designed to handle the rendersings by simple python3 libraires.

+### Project ρ

+Project ρ (Recursive Hardware Operations) was a project which explored hardware modularity to it's manufacturing limit.
+This was mostly implemented with 3D printers and the main goal of this project was to create hardware families which could satisfy a great deal of requirements pertaining to the possible decentralized development of large scale systems which granted effeciency-of-scale level cost-reduction.

-### Disclaimer
+### Project ψ

-The liscensing structure should be made clear ;mu comes packaged with many tools to build and develop new inventions but the crux of mu lies in the certification domain which is explained below but this certification serves as an abstraction so that hardware code that other users would like to aply thier own liscens is allowed adn mu only makes calls to that softwre the underlying use of that software is defined by that liscense agreement which is placed in the root directory of the library which mu could link to or come packaged with.
-The main idea is that mus liscense structute only applies to the abstraction it provides and should not be thought of as a tool which bypasses that liscense structue.
-It only auguments ones ability to manufacture or render resources for that hardware code more quickly.
+Project ψ (Parametric System Instruction) was a project which explored hardware configuration, definition and assembly to it's

 ### Prerequisites

     apt install openscad

-### Reccomended IDE

-Download VSCode at https://code.visualstudio.com/download and install the openscad plugin.

 ### Installation